What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when confronted with a blocked toilet is to turn off the valve for water flow that is behind the toilet.
-This step ensures that no water can enter the tank as you are working to unblock it.
-The valve is normally located near to the base of tank on one side.
+The first thing you need to do when facing a clogged toilet is to shut off the supply of water that is behind the toilet.
+This step ensures that no water can enter the tank as you work on unclogging it.
+The valve usually is situated near on the floor of your tank, on one side.

-Hands must be protected from any germs or bacteria present in your toilet by wearing rubber gloves prior making use of any tool to clear the toilet.
+Hands must be protected from any germs or bacteria present in your toilet with rubber gloves before using any tools for unclogging.

 Step 3: Use a plunger.